graphpaperpress/Sell-Media/readme.txt

 == Changelog ==

+= 1.6.2 =
+* Bug: Fixing issue were size was not dependent on license
+* Tweak: Added admin notices

 = 1.6.1 =
 * Bug: Updated paypal arguments for buyer download email
 * Bug: Fixing issue were cart was not emptied